MS - Sem1 - OO Analysis and Design - post 3

 User stories are chosen by the customer for a particular iteration

-o High priority stories are chosen first
+High priority stories are chosen first

 Stories are broken down into tasks and implemented